 Scope 1

-Since 2019, we have made a 22% decrease in emissions, and this downward trend is continuing.
-The progress is largely because of various energy efficiency projects and improvements made to food production facilities.
+Since 2019, we have made a 26% decrease in emissions, and this downward trend is continuing.
+The progress is largely because of various energy efficiency projects, changes in the energy source mix, and targeted investments.

 Scope 2